-The best advice I ever received to help me with making impact when presenting a short message was this:
+The best inspiration to help me with making impact when presenting a short message was this famous quote by Franklin D. Roosevelt:

 “Be sincere, Be brief, Be seated.”

 Wait!
 A few moments’ thought is needed to ensure you present your information in not just a strategically appropriate format, but also in a memorable manner to ensure your listeners hear exactly what you intend to say and consequently act appropriately on it.
 Even just a little preparation goes a long, long way towards persuading listeners to act on your message!

 Following on from my first post on Listening Skills this is the second in a series of four to assist you enhance your communication skills.
 The main objective is to establish and maintain rapport with your listener, so good listening skills should be followed-up with excellent presentation skills.
 Read more

 “The whole purpose of planning and preparation is to mitigate the uncertainty, to take the fear out of it so there’s not chaos.”